|

 tearfully humbling, like a mother comforting her child.
 If he was

-ever going to feel loved by a higher power -- it was right now, by
+ever going to feel loved by a higher power -- it was by Her, right

 11. He